naksyn/Pyramid/README.md

 Pyramid is composed of:
  1. a Python HTTP/S server that can deliver encrypted files (chacha, xor)
  2. Python modules that can load in-memory dependencies of offensive tooling such as Bloodhound-py, secretsdump, LaZagne, Pythonnet, DonPAPI, pythonmemorymodule, paramiko, pproxy.
+ 3. fixed Python dependencies (zip files) that can be imported in memory
- 3. Python cradle that can download, decrypt and execute in memory Pyramid modules
+ 4. Python cradle that can download, decrypt and execute in memory Pyramid modules

 # Why is it useful